-Most recently, Lasiter was involved in the redevelopment of the former Blass department store building, now known as the Mann Building, on Main Street in downtown Little Rock.
+Most recently, Lasiter invested in the redevelopment of the former Blass Department Store building, now known as the Mann Building, on Main Street in downtown Little Rock.

 Lasiter has not only overseen the development, site selection and real estate acquisitions for Doyle Rogers, but also for third-party clients.
-He also serves on the board of Metropolitan National Bank of Little Rock, to which he was appointed in 1983.
+He has also been active in the Arkansas banking community and market.
+He served on the board of the former Metropolitan National Bank of Little Rock for 30 years, to which he was appointed in 1983.

 He is still involved with Metropolitan Tower, the state's tallest building, for which he now serves as the special asset manager.

 - Video: Bank of the Ozarks Marks 20 Years as a Public Company at Nasdaq

 - Watch the Wal-Mart Shareholders' Meeting Here

 - SCA Pharmaceuticals to Build 90K-SF Plant in Connecticut

 - Legacy Capital Sells Corporate Benefits Business to OneDigital 18 hours ago

 - Pasta Jack's Asks: What's In a Name?
 3 days ago

 - Dispute Over Taxes Tears Family Apart 3 days ago